ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 change could take as long as the time-to-live (TTL) on the record to go into effect.

-A Mail Receiver might decide not to enact this procedure if, for example, it relies on a local list of domains for which external reporting addresses are permitted.

 # Extensible Reporting

 DMARC reports allow for some extensibility, as defined by future documents that utilize DMARC as a foundation.
 These extensions MUST be properly formatted XML and meant to exist within the structure of a DMARC report.
-Two positions of type `<any>` are provided in the existing DMARC structure, one at file level, in an `<extension>` element after `<policy_published>` and one at record level, after `<auth_results>`.
+Two positions of type "<any>" are provided in the existing DMARC structure, one at file level, in an "<extension>" element after "<policy_published>" and one at record level, after "<auth_results>".
 In either case, the extensions MUST contain a URI to the definition of the extension so that the receiver understands how to interpret the data.